rupalirajput2597/beer_barrel_app/README.md

 4. In order to know the user about login, logout action and error, have used SnackBar to show messages.
 5. stored logged in user information in local storage using flutter_secure_storage.
 6. I have made an assumption as whenever profileUrl is will fail to fetch the image, I am showing custom Widget containing Username's 1st letter
-7. ".secret_key.dart" file is required for linkedin signin, I know it is secret I should not add it to git but for simplicity I have added it to git(lib/core/.secret_key.dart)
+7. ".secret_key.dart" file is required for linkedin signin, I know it is secret I should not add it to git but for simplicity I have added it to git(lib/core/.secret_key.dart) please do not modify it
-8. "I have windows machine"
+8. I developed code on windows machine, so code will surely work on android(for IOS I couldn't test it as I don't have mac and iphone),

 ## Project Structure

 The project follows a Bloc Code architecture, with separation of concerns and modularity.
 It includes the following folders:

 - **lib**: Contains the main application code.
 - **account**: contains user account related data .
 - **cubit**: contain user login/logout related business logic.
           - **widgets**:contains UI components for Login and UserProfileScreen.
           - **screens**:Login and ProfileScreen.
 - **core**: contains all reusable widgets, themes and other core components.
           - **repository**: Handles data-related operations, including API calls.
           - **models**:contains all the required models.
           - **widgets**: contains common widgets get used in multiple places in App.